spryker-sdk/spryk/README.md

 ## Installation

-Add teh private repository to your projects composer.json.
+Add the private repository to your project's composer.json.

 ```
 "repositories": [